Quickstart

 Info

-Build First API Product
+Publish an API Product

-Extract and Create a Spec
+Extract a spec

 Refer to the Extract Specifications guide for step-by-step details.

-Create an API Product
+Create the API product

 Orders APINote